Bild 1 von 4

 Synopsis

-Morality: Its Nature and Justification is a new edition of philosopher Bernard Gert's distinctive and comprehensive moral theory.
-This final revision answers all of the criticism his work has attracted over 30 years., For more than thirty years, philosopher Bernard Gert has been developing and refining his distinctive and comprehensive moral theory.
+For more than thirty years, philosopher Bernard Gert has been developing and refining his distinctive and comprehensive moral theory.
+His classic work, The Moral Rules: A New Rational Foundation for Morality, was first published in 1970.
+In 1988, OUP published a fourth revision titled Morality: A New Justification of the Moral Rules.
+Now, in this final revision, Gert has produced the fullest and most sophisticated account of this influential theoretical model.
+Here, Gert makes clear that the moral rules are only one part of an informal system that does not provide unique answers to every moral question but does always provide a range of morally acceptable options.
+A new chapter on reasons includes an account of what makes one reason better than another and another new chapter is devoted to the question of justifying violations of the rules.
+Moral impartiality, the moral ideals, and virtue and vice, are all treated in greater detail.
+Throughout, Gert attempts to answer all of the challenges that his work has provoked., For more than thirty years, philosopher Bernard Gert has been developing and refining his distinctive and comprehensive moral theory.
 His classic work, The Moral Rules: A New Rational Foundation for Morality , was first published in 1970.
 In 1988, Oxford published a fourth revision titled Morality: A New Justification of the Moral Rules .
 In this final revision, Gert has produced the fullest and most sophisticated account of this influential theoretical model.
 Here, he makes clear that morality is an informal system that does not provide unique answers to every moral question but does always limit the range of morally acceptable options, and so explains why some moral disagreements cannot be resolved.
 The importance placed on the moral ideals also makes clear that the moral rules are only one part of the moral system.
 A chapter that is devoted to justifying violations of the rules illustrates how the moral rules are embedded in the system and cannot be adequately understood independently of it.
 The chapter on reasons includes a new account of what makes one reason better than another and elucidates the complex hybrid nature of rationality.
 Although Gert's moral theory is sophisticated, it is presented with a clarity that enables it to serve as an excellent introduction for beginning philosophy students, as well as fruitful reading for advanced undergraduate and graduate courses.
 Unlike most moral theories, his account of morality is developed in sufficient detail to be useful to those interested in problems of applied ethics.
 This book will appeal to those engaged in business ethics, engineering ethics, environmental ethics, and especially medical ethics.
 In the manner of the works of Thomas Hobbes and John Stuart Mill, this book addresses the general philosophical reader and at the same time makes an important contribution to the philosophical literature., For more than thirty years, philosopher Bernard Gert has been developing and refining his distinctive and comprehensive moral theory.
 His classic work, The Moral Rules: A New Rational Foundation for Morality, was first published in 1970.
 In 1988, Oxford published a fourth revision titled Morality: A New Justification of the Moral Rules.
 In this final revision, Gert has produced the fullest and most sophisticated account of this influential theoretical model.
 Here, he makes clear that morality is an informal system that does not provide unique answers to every moral question but does always limit the range of morally acceptable options, and so explains why some moral disagreements cannot be resolved.
 The importance placed on the moral ideals also makes clear that the moral rules are only one part of the moral system.
 A chapter that is devoted to justifying violations of the rules illustrates how the moral rules are embedded in the system and cannot be adequately understood independently of it.
 The chapter on reasons includes a new account of what makes one reason better than another and elucidates the complex hybrid nature of rationality.
 Although Gert's moral theory is sophisticated, it is presented with a clarity that enables it to serve as an excellent introduction for beginning philosophy students, as well as fruitful reading for advanced undergraduate and graduate courses.
 Unlike most moral theories, his account of morality is developed in sufficient detail to be useful to those interested in problems of applied ethics.
 This book will appeal to those engaged in business ethics, engineering ethics, environmental ethics, and especially medical ethics.
 In the manner of the works of Thomas Hobbes and John Stuart Mill, this book addresses the general philosophical reader and at the same time makes an important contribution to the philosophical literature., For more than thirty years, philosopher Bernard Gert has been developing and refining his distinctive and comprehensive moral theory.
 His classic work on this subject was first published in 1970 as The Moral Rules, and greatly revised editions appeared in 1975 and 1988 (the latter published by OUP under the title Morality: A New Justification of the Moral Rules).
 Now, in this final revision, Gert has produced his fullest and most sophisticated statement of this influential theoretical model.
 Morality, Its Nature and Justification differs from the previous edition in many important respects, and throughout the book, Gert attempts to answer all of the criticisms his work has attracted.

 LC Classification Number